vikputthiscodeongit/js-helpers/README.md

 [Download the latest release from GitHub](https://github.com/vikputthiscodeongit/js-helpers/releases/latest).

 Then you can either:
-* Use the UMD bundle, or
 * Import the helpers you need from the index file, or
 * Import the helpers you need seperately.

-The UMD bundle has the required `core-js` polyfills inlined.<br>
-If you use the module files then you'll need to include the required [`core-js` polyfills](https://github.com/zloirock/core-js/releases/latest) yourself.
+You'll need to include the required [`core-js` polyfills](https://github.com/zloirock/core-js/releases/latest) yourself.
 These are loaded from a subdirectory `corejs/modules`, whose location should be relative to the directory where the `js-helpers` files are stored.

 <br>